De-ASI-INTERFACE/De-ASI-INTERFACE/README.md

 ---

-*Built in Ohio.
+*Built in Ohio by Richard Patterson.
 Engineered for the agentic economy.
 Continuously deployed.*